Translate

 • Methotrexate

-Targeted treatment and immunotherapy
+Targeted treatment and immunotherapy3,4

 These types of treatment target specific parts of cancer cells and may be more effective at treating certain subtypes.